 Bridge pattern is categorized as a structural pattern in GoF because it structurally decouples abstraction from its implementation so that the two can vary independently.
 However, it is very similar to Strategy pattern which is categorized as a behavioral pattern.

-Instead of having an abstract class defines the interface to the abstraction and its concrete subclasses implement it in different ways all in one class hierarchy, bridge pattern separates implementation from domain abstraction so they can be reused or extended independently with respect to its own inheritance hierarchy.
+Instead of having one abstract class that defines the interface to the abstraction and its concrete subclasses implement it in different ways all in one class hierarchy, bridge pattern separates implementation from domain abstraction so either side can be reused or extended independently with respect to its own inheritance hierarchy:

 when to use bridge pattern